RedHatGov/service-mesh-workshop-code/code/userprofile/README.md

 ## API documentation
 The API has been visually designed via Apicurio, it's based on the OpenAPI Specification. see userprofile_v1_api.yaml

-If running on localhost, the APU is accessible to test and download at:
+If running on localhost, the API is accessible to test and download at:

 * http://localhost:8080/swagger-ui
 * http://localhost:8080/api-docs

+A fake user can be retrieved by asking for user with ID of "575ddb6a-8d2f-4baf-9e7e-4d0184d69259"

 ## Developer instructions
 - JDK 8+